-- 1 Outdoor Research Men’s Helium II Jacket Black/Hydro
+- 0.1 1.
+Outdoor Research Men’s Helium II Lightweight Jacket Black/Hydro

-- 2 The North Face Men’s Resolve Jacket
+- 0.2 2.
+The North Face Men’s Resolve Rain Jacket

 Protecting yourself from whatever Mother Nature throws at you while out on the road is vital.
-If you want to stay safe and well when you’re out in the wilderness, you need a backpacking rain jacket that works well.
+If you want to stay safe and well when you’re out in the wilderness, you need the best lightweight rain jacket for backpacking, camping, or hiking.

 Lightweight jackets are always changing, thanks to new innovations and designs.
 There are many different backpacking rain jackets on the market just now, which isn’t a bad thing.
 However, finding one that you like the look and feel of is not always that easy.

 You may not wish to spend a large amount of money on something that will keep you just as dry as the cheaper version.
 Below you will find a guide that should help you find a jacket that works for you.